douthwja01/OpenMAS/readme.txt

 Finally define the simulation parameters (agents, time, timestep) and the requested figures to be auto-generated.

-Run this setup script and the output data will be returned the working directory.
+Run this setup script and the output data will be returned the working directory by default, unless a 'outputPath' properties defines another folder.